nasa/cumulus/docs/deployment/README.md

 distribution_url = https://abc123.execute-api.us-east-1.amazonaws.com/DEV/
 ```

-__Note:__ Be sure to copy the redirect URLs, as you will use them to update your EarthData application.
+__Note:__ Be sure to copy the redirect URLs, as you will use them to update your Earthdata application.

 ### Update Earthdata Application